hunter-teacher-cert/work-ethics-learncs0/week_09/websites.md

 https://learncs0.github.io/web-demo-2021/subdirectory/demo2.html

-3. The name of your partner if you're working with one-NO PARTNER
+3. The name of your partner if you're working with one-No Partner